AmbiqAI/heartkit/docs/datasets/synthetic.md

 ### Overview

-By leveraging [PhysioKit](https://ambiqai.github.io/physiokit/), we are able to generate synthetic data for a variety of physiological signals, including ECG, PPG, and respiration.
+By leveraging [physioKIT](https://ambiqai.github.io/physiokit/), we are able to generate synthetic data for a variety of physiological signals, including ECG, PPG, and respiration.
 In addition to the signals, the tool also provides corresponding landmark fiducials and segmentation annotations.
 While not a replacement for real-world data, synthetic data can be useful in conjunction with real-world data for training and testing the models.

 ## Available Datasets

 ### ECG Synthetic

-An ECG synthetic dataset generated using PhysioKit.
+An ECG synthetic dataset generated using physioKIT.
 The dataset enables the generation of 12-lead ECG signals with a variety of heart conditions and noise levels along with segmentations and fiducial points.

 ### PPG Synthetic

-A PPG synthetic dataset generated using PhysioKit.
+A PPG synthetic dataset generated using physioKIT.
 The dataset enables the generation of a 1-lead PPG signal with segmentations and fiducials.

 ## Usage